rtyler/brokenco.de/_posts/2013-03-09-dynamic-tasks-in-ada.markdown

-A few years ago, [Ada](https://secure.wikimedia.org/wikipedia/en/wiki/Ada_(programming_language) become my hobby/tinker programming language of choice, for a [number of reasons](/2010/12/06/ada-surely-you-jest-mr-pythonman.html), concurrency being one of them.
+A few years ago, [Ada](https://secure.wikimedia.org/wikipedia/en/wiki/Ada_(programming_language) became my hobby/tinker programming language of choice, for a [number of reasons](/2010/12/06/ada-surely-you-jest-mr-pythonman.html), concurrency being one of them.
 In this post I'd like to walk you through an example of dynamic task creation in Ada, which uses `Ada.Task_Termination` handlers, a new feature